Arize-ai/open-inference-spec/spec/overview.md

 The **features**, **predictions**, **actuals**, and **tags** categories will be referred to in this specification as **dimensions**.

+## Data Types

+OpenInference is designed to be transport and file format agnostic.
+As such, it relies on the underlying file format to define the primitive types.
+However not all file formats are crated equal and a super-set of data types are required to fully capture the data (For example, JSON has no concept of `float`).
+For this reason, we reserve the second part of the prefix for the `data_type`.
+The following is a list of data types that are supported by OpenInference:

+-   **int**: an integer
+-   **float**: a floating point number
+-   **bool**: a boolean
+-   **string**: a string
+-   **text**: a string that is a sentence or paragraph
+-   **vector**: a numeric array
+-   **iso_8601**: a string that is an ISO 8601 timestamp
+-   **milliseconds**: a numeric value that is the number of milliseconds
+-   **seconds**: a numeric value that is the number of seconds
+-   **minutes**: a numeric value that is the number of minutes

+## Specifiers

+Specifiers designate a reserved semantic meaning to the column.
+Specifiers are used to capture specific reserved information about the column.
+The following is a list of specifiers that are supported by OpenInference:

+-   **score**: the score of the prediction.
+This is a numeric value.
+-   **label**: the label of the prediction.
+This is a string or bool.
+-   **importance**: the importance of the feature.
+This is a numeric value.

 For full details on each of the columns, consult the sub-sections below.

 ## Columns